tomaj/hermes/README.md

 ## Logging

 Hermes can use any [psr/log][] logger.
-You can set logger for Dispatcher and see what type of messages come to Dispatcher and when a handler processed a message.
-If you add trait `Psr\Log\LoggerAwareTrait` (or implement `Psr\Log\LoggerAwareInterface`) to your handler, you can use logger also in your handler (Dispatcher injects it automatically).
+You can set logger for Dispatcher or Emitter and see what type of messages come to Dispatcher or Emitter and when a handler processed a message.
+If you add trait `Psr\Log\LoggerAwareTrait` (or implement `Psr\Log\LoggerAwareInterface`) to your handler, you can use logger also in your handler (Dispatcher and Emitter injects it automatically).

 Basic example with [monolog][]: